varshadigwal20-cpu/data-science-projects/README.md

 - Work done: Data cleaning, exploratory data analysis, and classification modeling
 - Model evaluation: Precision, Recall, and F1-score
 - Tools used: Python, pandas, scikit-learn

+- ## 📄 Report
+A detailed project report was prepared for each project.
+Due to file size limitations, reports are not uploaded here.
+Available on request.